Signed in as:

 “Intent isn’t necessary for a violation to have occurred,” I reminded him.

-Quickly reframing his curiosity, aware that he had misspoken, Lencho quickly shifted his rationale.
-“I just thought your reaction to it might provide insight into the origin.
-That’s all.
-I abhor artistic types.
-I’ve arrested several in the past few weeks alone.”
+Aware that he had misspoken, Lencho quickly reframed his question.
+“I just thought your reaction to it or anything similar might provide insight into the origin.”

 I inspected the wall around the exhaust port.
-The questions pressed down on me, the empty space devoid of answers, the way the tube had been devoid of air just a short time ago.
+The questions pressed down on me, the empty space devoid of answers, the way the tube had been absent air just a short time ago.

 “There are several other cases, in nearby Districts.
 The different patterns seem to correlate with the different exhaust ports.
 The deeper the port, the less of the body is exposed to the oncoming vactrain.”